Prince (musician): Posthumous releases

-Since 2020

 In 2020, a Super Deluxe reissue of Sign o' the Times was released.
-This reissue had various configurations, with the most expansive containing the original album, the single and maxi-single mixes, related B-sides, plus 45 previously unissued studio tracks, a live show from the Sign o' the Times Tour in Utrecht plus a DVD featuring the New Year's Eve 1987 show at Paisley Park.
+This reissue had various configurations, with the most expansive containing the original album, the single and maxi-single mixes, related B-sides, 45 previously unissued studio tracks, a live show from the Sign o' the Times Tour in Utrecht, the Netherlands, and a DVD featuring the New Year's Eve 1987 show at Paisley Park.
 Pitchfork rated the Super Deluxe version 10 out of 10 and named it Best New Reissue.
 In June 2021, The Truth was reissued on vinyl for Record Store Day.
-The following month saw the release of Welcome 2 America, a completely unheard album originally recorded and shelved in 2010.
+The following month saw the release of Welcome 2 America, a previously-unreleased album originally recorded and shelved in 2010.
 In 2022, Prince and the Revolution: Live was reissued on Blu-Ray, along with the soundtrack which was also released on CD and vinyl for the first time.
-This year also saw the release of "The Most Beautiful Girl in the World" on streaming services.
-It had previously been unavailable due to a plagiarism lawsuit in Italy which the estate has now resolved; Bruno Bergonzi and Michele Vicino are now legally recognized as co-writers in Italy.
+"The Most Beautiful Girl in the World" would appear on music streaming services in that same year; it had previously been unavailable due to a plagiarism lawsuit in Italy, with songwriters Bruno Bergonzi and Michele Vicino now being legally recognized as co-writers in the country.

-In 2023, a Super Deluxe reissue of Diamonds and Pearls was released, containing the original album plus remixes and B-sides from this era, 33 previously unheard tracks and a Blu-ray of a live concert recorded at Glam Slam in Minneapolis as a rehearsal for the 1992 Diamonds and Pearls Tour.

-As of 2024, a nine-hour documentary on Prince was produced by Ezra Edelman for release on Netflix.
-The estate were reportedly unhappy with the project, considering it a "sensationalized" depiction of his life.
+In 2023, a Super Deluxe reissue of Diamonds and Pearls was released, containing the original album, remixes and B-sides, 33 previously unheard tracks and a Blu-ray of a live concert recorded at Glam Slam in Minneapolis as a rehearsal for the 1992 Diamonds and Pearls Tour.
+In 2024, a nine-hour documentary titled The Book of Prince was in production by Ezra Edelman for release on Netflix.
+The estate was reportedly unhappy with the project, considering it a "sensationalized" depiction of his life.
 A few people saw a rough cut of the film; one of them, Sasha Weiss, wrote in The New York Times Magazine that it contained at least one instance of a former girlfriend accusing him of abuse.
 She said "We're asked to sit with Prince's multiplying paradoxes for many hours, allowing them to unsettle one another".
 In February 2025, the project was officially cancelled and it was announced that "a new documentary featuring exclusive content from Prince's archive" would be produced by the estate instead; this has been described as "a watered-down take, to placate the powers that be".
 The Prince estate's social media accounts then posted a video of a vault door being opened with the caption "The vault is free."

+In 2026, Prince's estate announced Timeless, a compilation album with nine studio recordings spanning from 1977 to 2016 in chronological order, and a live recording of "How Come U Don't Call Me Anymore?".
+The album was previewed with the single "With This Tear" (Note: The song was originally featured on the album Celine Dion.
+The version included on Timeless is the original version sung by Prince.) on April 20, 2026, and the album was released on August 28, 2026.